 In England and Wales there is currently one ‘ground for divorce’ and that is that the marriage has irretrievably broken down.
-But the person who starts the divorce proceedings (the Petitioner) must prove it has broken down by citing one of these five factors.
+Under the previous law the court had to be satisfied that the person who starts the divorce proceedings (the Petitioner) must prove it has broken down by citing one of these five factors.

 - Adultery (there are restrictions in the dissolution of same sex marriages)

 - Unreasonable behaviour

 - Desertion for at least 2 years

 - 2 years separation with consent

 But now under the new law all that is now required is for at least one spouse to provide a legal statement to say that the marriage has broken down irretrievably.

 The aim is to reduce the potential for conflict amongst divorcing couples by removing the ability to make allegations about the conduct of a spouse.

 Its also now possible for couples to apply for a Divorce jointly, so parties can file joint applications for divorce by agreement.

 Whether you want to start divorce proceedings or have received divorce papers, we can help you decide the next steps.
 Our expert team will guide you through the process from start to finish, offering practical and supportive advice along the way and will keep you updated on the costs throughout.